What Is the Average Shoe Size for Women?

 Average Shoe Size Worldwide

-Anecdotal evidence supplied by shoe salespeople indicate the average shoe size for adult women worldwide is around a U.S. 7 to 8.
+Anecdotal evidence supplied by shoe salespeople indicates the average shoe size for adult women worldwide is around a U.S. 7 to 8.

 Does Size Matter?